All Episodes

 A lot of other people, though, who are not nearly as into this as you and I look at Obama and think he has failed.

-When in fact his policies never were to create jobs.
+His policies to create jobs haven't created jobs, when in fact, his policies never were to create jobs.

 The economy hasn't grown.